Jack-Works/async-call-rpc/README.md

 ### The implementation-defined Error data

 In the JSON RPC specification, this is implementation-defined.
-(Plan to [add API for custom Error data](https://github.com/Jack-Works/async-call/issues/8)).
+This is controlled by the option [`options.mapError`](https://jack-works.github.io/async-call-rpc/async-call-rpc.errormapfunction.html)

 This library will try to "Recover" the Error object if there is enough information from another side.